ballerina-platform/ballerina-spec/beps/lib-log/1424_runtime_log_level_modification.md

 myLogger.printInfo("Custom logger message");
 ```

 The only breaking change is for developers who have implemented the `Logger` interface from scratch — they must add `getLevel` and `setLevel` method implementations.
+Note that `setLevel` returns `error?` to allow child loggers to return an unsupported operation error.

 ### Thread Safety